 Finding Broken Backlink Opportunities On Wikipedia

 Broken link building is the act of finding a link that linked to a website that was similar to your own that has since gone down, then contact the website (or in this case, editing the Wikipedia entry) to include to your own content and building a backlink in the process.

 Broken link building is an extremely effective strategy, but an advanced one.
 It may take several attempts to get a link to stick on popular platforms, but it has everything that you would hope for from a link building strategy — it’s scalable, white hat, and produces results.

 On Wikipedia, start by visiting pages that cover topics that you have thoroughly covered on your website.
 Go through the references section, and look for citations that have been marked with the “[dead link]” tag, which typically shows up to the far right of the citation in the “References” section of every Wikipedia page.

 Then edit the Wikipedia entry and change the reference to include a citation to your own website.
 This can be a great way to build a highly valuable backlink without a whole lot of effort.
-Sometimes, you’ll find that the admins don’t allow you to place your link so easily, so make sure that the page that you are linking to is valuable and directly deals with the subject in the Wikipedia article.
+Sometimes, you’ll find that the admins don’t allow you to place your link so easily, so make sure that the page you are linking to is valuable and directly deals with the subject in the Wikipedia article.

 Use Your Competitors Keywords As A Roadmap

-Using your competition as a guide can be a great way to jumpstart your SEO lead generation techniques and save a lot of time and money that would usually be spent researching and analyzing your way through your keyword list.
+Using your competition as a guide can be a great way to jumpstart your SEO lead generation techniques and save a lot of time and money that would usually be spent researching and analysing your way through your keyword list.
 You’ll be able to target the most valuable keywords from the start and identify keywords that are performing well for your competitors.